Wall Street drifts as earnings roll in, natural gas soars

 The central bank has already raised short-term rates once, and investors are expecting it to raise rates by double the usual amount in a couple weeks, with more likely on the way.
 The Fed is also preparing investors for a sharp reversal in its massive efforts to keep longer-term rates low.

-That has the 10-year Treasury yield close to its highest level since 2018, at 2.83% on Monday morning.
+Stocks have often moved in the opposite direction of Treasury yields, and the 10-year yield is near its highest level since 2018, at 2.85% on Monday afternoon.
 Higher yields put downward pressure on all kinds of investments, from gold to cryptocurrencies, and the stocks seen as the most expensive tend to get hit hardest.

-Counterbalancing that was some encouragement following better-than-expected profit reports.
-Synchrony Financial jumped 3.8% after it said it earned more in the first three months of the year than Wall Street expected.
+Counterbalancing were some better-than-expected profit reports.
+Synchrony Financial jumped 6.3% after it said it earned more in the first three months of the year than Wall Street expected.
 It also boosted its dividend and plan to buy back its own stock.

 They’re among the first companies to tell investors how much they earned at the start of 2022, and expectations are relatively subdued.
 Analysts are forecasting roughly 5% growth for S&P 500 companies, the slowest since the end of 2020, according to FactSet.
 Much of that is because it’s difficult to keep growing profits at such a high pace following a year of better than 30% growth.